 Sally Bufton, Hepatitis Specialist Nurse, University Hospital Birmingham NHS Foundation Trust

-Sarah Tarff, Liver Nurse Specialist, Basildon and Thurrock University Hospitals NHS Foundation Trust
+Sarah Fairclough, Liver Nurse Specialist, Basildon and Thurrock University Hospitals NHS Foundation Trust

-Sarah Tarff BSc (Hons), independent Non-medical prescriber is the Lead Liver nurse specialist at Basildon & Thurrock University Hospital.
-She has worked within Gastroenterology and Hepatology for the last 13 years.
+Sarah Fairclough BSc (Hons), independent Non-medical prescriber is the Lead Liver nurse specialist at Basildon & Thurrock University Hospital.
+She has worked within Gastroenterology and Hepatology for the 16 years.
 She has a specialist interest in decompensated cirrhosis and its long term management including, improving quality of life and end of life care.
-She also has a keen interest in research.
-This is her 1st year as a committee member of the BASLNF (Nov 2014).
+She also has a keen and active interest in research and service development.

-Mark Holmes, Clinical Nurse Specialist, Nottinghamshire Healthcare NHS Trust Substance Misuse Service
+Mark Holmes, Clinical Nurse Specialist, Institute of Mental Health, Nottinghamshire Healthcare NHS Trust

 Back to Top